 One pilot ejected from his aircraft safely and inflated his emergeny raft.
 He was recovered by members of the U.S. Coast Guard Air Station Elizabeth City at 12:30 a.m.
 Aug.
 2. The second pilot and aircraft was able to return to Joint Base Andrews without further incident.”

 Following the above news of a midair collision, many readers of The Aviationist asked how this kind of incidents may happen.

-There is always the risk of a midair collision when two or more aircraft fly close to one each other.
+There is always the risk of a midair collision when two (or more) aircraft fly close to each other.
 Even if some collisions in the past took place because of failures or during engaments, air-to-air combat maneuvering, many (more) have occurred as perfectly working aircraft were rejoining the formation.

 That phase of the flight can be extremely dangerous, especially at night: the two pilots, flying in a tactical spread formation, have to tighten the formation.
 The lead aircraft is reached by the wingman, with the latter initially forced to keep a higher speed (otherwise it would not reach the leader) and then to suddenly reduce his speed to match the leading plane’s airspeed.
 A distraction can be fatal.

-And don’t forget how close the aircraft fly from the moment until landing: once again, a sudden move, a distraction, hence a human error could cause the midair.
+And don’t forget how close the aircraft fly from that moment until landing: once again, a sudden move, a distraction, hence a human error could cause the midair.

 I was also able to witness the crash of an F-16 from the ANG 177th while it was attempting bombing and strafing maneuvers at Warren Grove bombing range one day.

 I was having a cigarette break outside my job while watching the jets do their thing.
 I watched as I saw one jet, which I had a rear view of from about 6 miles away, flame out and drop behind the tree line.
 It didn’t come back up.
 I called Command immediately to report it.